verhas/jamal/README.md

 ### `include`

-`import` reads a file similary to `import` but it starts a new scope for the processing og the included file.
-File included cannot redefine the macro starting and ending string and can define user defined macros for the file including only if the macro is exported from the top level scope of the included file.
+`import` reads a file similarly to `import` but it starts a new scope for the processing of the included file.
+The file included cannot redefine the macro starting and ending string and can define user-defined macros for the file including only if the macro is exported from the top level scope of the included file.

 The macro itself is replaced by the output generated by the processing of the included file.